Ratchaburi province: History

 The history of the city of Ratchaburi dates back to the Dvaravati period, when it was an important city of the Mon Kingdom.
 Of the city of Khu Bua nearby only ruins remains.
 According to legend it dates back to the mythical Suvannabhumi Kingdom predating Dvaravati.

 "Ratchaburi" means 'the land of the king'.
 Ratchaburi dates back to ancient times and was important during the Dvaravati period.
 The city of Ratchburi is on the banks of the Mae Klong River and was a town of the Suvarnabhumi Kingdom.

 From the evidence of archaeological sites and many antiquities, believed that people have settled in this area since the Middle Stone Age, as well as discovering an ancient city in the Dvaravati period at Mueang Ratchaburi district.
 King Rama I used to take a position of Royal Yokkrabat of Ratchaburi in the late Ayutthaya period.

 In the late Ayutthaya period and early Rattanakosin period, there is historical evidence that Ratchaburi is an important frontier city, It is a battlefield for many ages.
 Especially during the reign of King Rama I has brought troops to set up the Burmese battle in Ratchaburi area many times, the most important one was the Burmese–Siamese War (1785–1786).

 Later in 1817, In the reign of King Rama II has ordered to build a new city wall on the left bank of the Mae Klong River until the present.
 In the reign of King Rama V in 1894, has changed the government and included the city that are close together to set up as counties and included the city of Ratchaburi, Kanchanaburi, Samut Songkhram, Phetchaburi, Pran Buri and Prachuap Khiri Khan to set up as Ratchaburi county.

 Demographics

 Hill tribes, mostly Karen living near the Myanmar border, make up about one percent of the population.
 Some Mon, Lawa, Lao, Chinese and Khmer minorities live in the province.
+Most Mon live in the upper part of the province like Ban Pong and Photharam districts, and tend to live along the river.

 Ratchaburi is 98.3 percent Buddhist.